Medicine Overview of Predicort Tablet

 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

-However, inform your doctor if you have any underlying kidney disease as the dose selection needs to be done very carefully.
+However, inform your doctor if you have any kidney disease as careful dose selection and regular monitoring of kidney function tests are advised while you are taking this medicine.